molivajimenez22/Bikesharing/README.md

 ## Results

 ### **Length of time that bikes are checked out for all riders and genders**
-The first line graph shows that rides are typically under 30 mins regardless of rider.
-However, the second line graph shows that there are more male riders than female or unkown.
+The first line graph shows that rides are typically less than 30 mins in duration.
+The second line graph shows that there are more male riders than female or unkown.

 <p align="center" width="100%">
     <img width="66%" src="https://github.com/molivajimenez22/Bikesharing/blob/main/Resources/Length_of_Time.png">